CamCast-O-Matic/Promotion/README.md

 - Use Styles and Templates to make editing a series of Software tutorials quicker and easier.
 - Create animated GIFs and APNGs from any video project
 Our video creation tool help youtubers create and communicate through video.
 Simple and intuitive tool to get the job done easily.
-In the video for advertising, you need to tell about the features of our product that are written above and show the interface of our product.